Drug Solicitors - Possession, Intent to Supply and Conspiracy to Supply / Import

 Purpose of the Defendant's Involvement with the Substance

 The second important factor when deciding the seriousness of a charge is the nature of the involvement.
-This means that possession is not very serious, but possession with intent to supply is serious.
+This means that possession is less serious but still a criminal offence.
+Possession with intent to supply is far more serious.

 Offences involving the importation, exportation, or production of any type of illegal substance is serious, and can result in a custodial sentence of more than 10 years.

-Possession and Possession with Intent to Supply - Basics a Lawyer for Drug Possession Should Know
+Possession and Possession with Intent to Supply - The basics from a Drugs Solicitor

 Possession with intent to supply basically means drug dealing, and can range from a few small bags of cannabis, to several suitcases of cocaine.
 The length of sentence will depend on several factors, such as the quantity and strength of drugs, whether the dealing is party of a larger operation etc.